Zinckle/Zinckle/README.md

 * 🌍  I'm based in Canada
 * 🖥️  See my portfolio at [zinck.xyz](http://www.zinck.xyz)
 * ✉️  You can contact me at [Mzinck9@gmail.com](mailto:Mzinck9@gmail.com)
-* 🧠  I'm learning next.js
+* 🧠  I'm learning Angular
-* 🤝  I'm open to collaborating on anything at all!
+* 🤝  I'm open to collaborating on anything at all, feel free to reach out to me!

 ### Skills